 6) Happiness in Concentration

 There will be moments when your mind will focus more on the object of meditation.
-When this happens, it is important to be happy about it.
+When this happens, it is important to find happiness in concentration about it.
 Experience how calm, steady and cohesive the mind is.

 The most basic habit of the mind is to seek pleasure and avoid pain and distress.
 Teaching the mind to appreciate the joy of concentration begins to work harder to increase it by paying more attention.